-Yes No l C8A Does your institution make use of SAT, ACT, or SAT Subject Test l scores in admission decisions for first-time, first-year, degree-seeking X l applicants? l
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
+X

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.